In this article:

 Why You Need an Emergency Fund

-- Unexpected medical costs: Even if you have health insurance, you may get hit with a large hospital bill that you didn't see coming.
-Drawing from your emergency fund can help you get through any personal or family health issues without additional stress.
+- Unexpected medical costs: Even if you have health insurance, you may get hit with a large hospital bill you didn't see coming.
+Or you may need to pay for a medical procedure that your insurance only partially covers, or doesn't cover at all.

 - Job loss: If you suddenly lose your job, an emergency fund can help you cover bills until you find a new one.

 - Car repairs: You may rely on your car to get to work every day.
 If it breaks down, you could find yourself out of a job.